-Learning The Grief Definition Is The First Step To Finding Peace
+Learning The Definition Of Grief Is The First Step To Finding Peace

 Grief is an integral part of the human experience.
 Some say that if we never know the depths of grief, we can never fully appreciate moments of joy, beauty, and peacefulness.
-Yet, grief is a difficult thing to go through.
-If you've ever grieved, or if you or someone you love is grieving now, the first step on your path to peace is to understand the complete grief definition.
+Yet, grief can be a challenging thing to go through.
+If you've ever grieved, or if you or someone you love is grieving now, the first step on your path to peace may be to understand the purpose of this difficult process.

 What Is Grief?